enigmalea/dapolyshipping/docs/exchange/faq.md

 ## There's a problem with my gift/treat!
 If your received gift/treat violates a rule of the exchange (including but not limited to violating your DNWs or not being healthy polyamory), please reach out to a moderator so we can review the situation and decide what action to take.
 You are always allowed to reject a gift/treat that meets the requirements of the exchange, but isn't quite what you wanted, even if it doesn't violate your DNWs.
 Before you do so, we encourage you to reach out to a moderator so we can review things.

-Please note that reaching out to a moderator won't necessarily get anyone in "trouble" or banned from our exchanges!
+Please be aware that reaching out to a moderator won't necessarily get anyone in "trouble" or banned from our exchanges!
 Solutions could be a rewrite, another gift/treat, or a pinch hit to take the place of the other gift.
 Don't ever be afraid to speak up!

 ## Help!
 I'm running out of room for requests/offers!
 If you've hit your 30 ships for requests/offers and still want to request or offer more, there is some flexibility allowed in your prompt/additional info section.